jajokine/Digit-Recognizer/README.md

 The project consisted of first implementing linear methods, such as the closed form for linear regression and then Support Vector Machine with a linear decision boundary, before moving on towards non-linear methods with multinomial logistic regression (Softmax regression), and feature engineering with higher-order kernel methods, such as Polynomial and Radial Basis Function (RBF) kernels, as well as low-dimensional feature methods modular arithmetic (mod3) and Principal Components Analysis (PCA).

-Additional helper functions were given to complete the project in two weeks of time.

 ## Dataset

 The function call get_MNIST_data() returns the following Numpy arrays: